jameswthorne/datadog-openstack-capacity-reporting/README.md

 This plugin has _only_ been tested on __OpenStack Juno__ running on top of __Ubuntu Server 14.04.1__ using __Python 2.7.6__.

-This plugin is intended to be installed on every compute node in your OpenStacak environment.
+This plugin is intended to be installed on every compute node in your OpenStack environment.

 Once installed, this plugin will query the OpenStack Nova API to gather the following metrics for the particular compute node the datadog-agent is running on: